Elliptic Genus of E-strings: Concluding remarks

 0.5cm

 0.2cm

 We are grateful to Babak Haghighat, Hee-Cheol Kim, Jungmin Kim, Sungjay Lee, Guglielmo Lockhart for helpful discussions.
-This work is supported in part by the National Research Foundation of Korea Grants No. 2012R1A1A2042474 (JK,SK), 2012R1A2A2A02046739 (SK), 2006-0093850 (KL), 2009-0084601 (KL), 2012R1A1A2009117 (JP), 2012R1A2A2A06046278 (JP) and by the NSF grant PHY-1067976 (CV).
+This work is supported in part by the National Research Foundation of Korea Grants No. 2012R1A1A2042474 (JK,SK), 2012R1A2A2A02046739 (SK), 2015R1A2A2A01003124 (SK), 2006-0093850 (KL), 2009-0084601 (KL), 2012R1A1A2009117 (JP), 2012R1A2A2A06046278 (JP), 2015R1A2A2A01007058 (JP) and by the NSF grant PHY-1067976 (CV).
 J.P. also appreciates APCTP for its stimulating environment for research.